 regions of Les Baux amid its famous olive groves.
 The Alpilles region is

-noted for producing some of the finest AOC olive oil in France.
+noted for producing some of the finest olive oil in France.
 Amble 8 km,

 Ramble 13 km.